Mahaprasad711/Build_Autoscaler/README.md

 ### Build the containers

+Run the following command in the root folder:

 `docker-compose up --build`

 The server should start and client should now try to connect and display results of image recognition.